der-mac/dermac-kodi/README.md

 ## Limitations

-At the Moment, only windows 7 and windows 10 are supported.
+At the Moment, only windows 7, windows 10 and fedora 25 are supported.